 If your application for a Tier 1 Entrepreneur Visa, or for a Tier 1 Visa Extension, has already been refused you are advised to seek the help of an immigration lawyer who can assess your next steps and appeal options.

 Our immigration lawyers can help you determine whether you are eligible to appeal your Entrepreneur Visa refusal.
 One of our lawyers can support you throughout your entire appeal process, completing your application and legally representing you.
 Your lawyer will compile a Letter of Representation to be submitted in support of your appeal or application.

-Contact us to speak with one of our experienced immigration lawyers today.
+Contact us on 0333 363 8577 or make an enquiry online to speak with one of our experienced immigration lawyers today.

 If your Tier 1 Entrepreneur Visa is refused you will receive a Letter of Refusal from the Home Office.

 This will usually inform you of the grounds of your refusal, as well as your next steps if you wish to appeal.
 If you would like to appeal because you feel there was a mistake made by your caseworker or your application was refused on genuinely unfair grounds, you can then apply for an Administrative Review.